-‘It Just Shows You There’s Really Good People Out There’ A Man’s Facebook Post Time Of Need Finds A Kidney Donor
+‘It Just Shows You There’s Really Good People Out There’: A Man’s Facebook Post Helps Find Kidney Donor

 He needed a kidney transplant and put the word on social media.

-“I Was still embarrassed to put it on Facebook to say I needed to have a kidney, because I thought ‘who’s going to give me a kidney?'”
-Asked Dennis McCarthy, the kidney recipient.
+“I was still embarrassed to put it on Facebook to say I needed to have a kidney, because I thought ‘who’s going to give me a kidney?'” asked Dennis McCarthy, the kidney recipient.

 Those were Dennis McCarthy’s exact words in his October 2018 Facebook post.